vmware-tanzu/vm-operator/docs/ref/api/v1alpha1.md

 | Field | Description |
 | --- | --- |
+| `controllerName` _string_ | ControllerName describes the name of the controller responsible for reconciling VirtualMachine resources that are realized from this VirtualMachineClass.
+ When omitted, controllers reconciling VirtualMachine resources determine the default controller name from the environment variable DEFAULT_VM_CLASS_CONTROLLER_NAME.
+If this environment variable is not defined or empty, it defaults to vmoperator.vmware.com/vsphere.
+ Once a non-empty value is assigned to this field, attempts to set this field to an empty value will be silently ignored. |
 | `hardware` _[VirtualMachineClassHardware](#virtualmachineclasshardware)_ | Hardware describes the configuration of the VirtualMachineClass attributes related to virtual hardware.
 The configuration specified in this field is used to customize the virtual hardware characteristics of any VirtualMachine associated with this VirtualMachineClass. |
 | `policies` _[VirtualMachineClassPolicies](#virtualmachineclasspolicies)_ | Policies describes the configuration of the VirtualMachineClass attributes related to virtual infrastructure policy.
 The configuration specified in this field is used to customize various policies related to infrastructure resource consumption. |
 | `description` _string_ | Description describes the configuration of the VirtualMachineClass which is not related to virtual hardware or infrastructure policy.
 This field is used to address remaining specs about this VirtualMachineClass. |